jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 07 - BigDataTechnologies.md

         INFO input.FileInputFormat: Total input files to process : 1
         ```

-    2. It has Launched 1 Mapper task to collect from 1 file big file
+    2. It has Launched 1 Mapper task to collect from 1 big file

         ```console
                 Launched map tasks=1